-- Optimal performance of this test requires appropriate specimen collection, transport and storage, as well as an appropriate RNA extraction procedure. - A negative test result does not exclude the possibility of HDV infection, because test results may be affected by improper specimen collection, technical error, specimen mix-up or viral quantities below the assay sensitivity.
+- Optimal performance of this test requires appropriate specimen collection, transport and storage, as well as an appropriate RNA extraction procedure.
+RNA extraction and parainfluenzavirus detection have been validated for nasopharyngeal swabs with this kit.
+Test performance with other specimen types has not yet been assessed. - A negative test result does not exclude the possibility of parainfluenzavirus infection, because test results may be affected by improper specimen collection, technical error, specimen mix-up or viral quantities below the assay sensitivity.
 The presence of PCR inhibitors may lead to invalid results. - For this kit highly specific primers and probes have been selected.
 However, false-negative or less sensitive results might be obtained due to sequence heterogeneity within the target region of not yet described clinical subtypes. - Results should be interpreted in consideration of clinical and laboratory findings.